 So how do you tell if you’re achieving those non-scale victories?

-When it comes to improving your health, the following five signs reveal that you might be doing better than you think.
+When it comes to improving your health and fitness, the following five signs reveal that you might be doing better than you think.

 Non-Scale Victory #1: You Feel Stronger

 Remember how taking the stairs was something you always dreaded?